papaya-insurtech/pumpkin/Software_Artisan_Handbook/resources/Communication_Convention.md

 ### During The Meeting

 - Focus on the meeting unless the host allows attendees to do other things.
-- Do not use your smart phone.
+- Do not use your smartphone.
 - The host should control the meeting time and discussion to follow the agenda and expected results.
 - Listen to the discussions even if it's not relevant to you (for now), it's a show of respect for others and always good to know more.